Events & Information-

 Students at the Jr/Sr High School have been working with Mindfulness expert Kate Forest and trained school staff in learning self-care practices to use during the school day.

 Middle school students are learning a new substance use prevention curriculum during health and PE classese from the Michigan Model of Health, which was generously paid for through the Chris Herron Project HERE grant.
 School staff received training about this new curriculum on November 20th, 2018 and will have more follow-up support later this school year.

 * Granby to Go Program:

 Granby Public Schools are working in partnership with Neighbors Helping Neighbors and a generous grant from the United Way to bring this program to all interested students and families regardless of socioeconomic status.
-Interested students are sent home with bags of food every Friday; students are asked return bags on the following Monday to be refilled.
-For more information about this program, please contact your School Nurse or Mrs. Jenks at email@example.com or (413) 467-7104, x 1055.
+Interested students are sent home with bags of food every Friday; students are asked to return bags on the following Monday to be refilled.
+For more information about this program, please contact your School Nurse or Mrs. Jenks at firstname.lastname@example.org or (413) 467-7104, x 1055.

 * Wellness Committee:

 For the 2018-2019 school year, the Health and Wellness Committee will be meeting on the following dates:

 - Wednesday, October 24, 2018, 2:45pm-3:45pm, Granby Jr/Sr High, room 106